Radio Cab Links

 Peninsula Park Rose Garden — 700 N Rosa Parks Way The city’s first rose garden and one of the most beautiful areas to the day contains nearly 9,000 plantings on its 2-acre site at the southern end of Peninsula Park.
-With most of its original features intact, such as the 100-year-old fountain, gazebo, lantern-style streetlights, stone pillars, and vast brickworks, this stunning example of a formal rose garden definitely makes for a fantastic visit.
+With most of its original features intact, such as the 100-year-old fountain, gazebo, lantern-style streetlights, stone pillars, and vast brickwork, this stunning example of a formal rose garden makes for a fantastic visit.
 Take a stroll through the garden and get transported to a time much simpler and less hectic than the modern-day lives we all lead.
 Some great examples of early Portland Craftsman Bungalows are just outside the garden, so go around the surrounding neighborhood to take in the view.

 The Japanese Garden — Washington Park, 503-223-1321 The Portland Japanese Garden was opened in 1967 and is considered one of the most authentic gardens in the US today.
 Designed by Professor Takuma Tono, an internationally recognized authority on Japanese landscape design, the Garden is located in Washington Park close to the Rose Gardens, and it stands as one of the most beautiful sights in the area.
 It is composed of five distinct garden styles, each designed to elicit a sense of peace, harmony, and tranquility.
 Some 200,000 visits are registered throughout the year.

 Duniway Park Lilac Gardens — SW 6th & Sheridan Even many Portlanders are unaware of this lilac garden nestled in a turn on the way up to Pill Hill (Oregon Health Science University), so no one’s blaming you for not being familiar with the area.
 If you happen to be in town when the lilacs are blooming (late March to early May), a stroll through this little garden nook will overwhelm your visual and aromatic senses.
 There are 125 varieties of lilacs here, which should be enough.
-Just a few hundred yards from the garden lies the Marquam Nature Park Shelter Trailhead that will take you 3.8 miles all the way up to Council Crest for a thrilling view of Portland and the mountains.
+Just a few hundred yards from the garden lies the Marquam Nature Park Shelter Trailhead which will take you 3.8 miles up to Council Crest for a thrilling view of Portland and the mountains.